jrheard/blog/python/blackjack.md

 Notice that `diamonds` is a list of **cards**, and a **card** is a list like `[5, "diamonds"]` - so `diamonds` is a list of lists.
 It's totally fine and normal for lists to contain other lists, you'll do this a lot in future projects.
 Notice how I can say `diamonds[5][0]` to refer to the value of the sixth card in the `diamonds` list.

 Your program's deck should be a list with fifty-two elements: thirteen cards for each of the four suits.
+You might find a `for` loop (or two!) to be useful for cutting down on the amount of copy-pasting you'll be doing in this part of the project.

 Shuffling the Deck
 -------------